 - Ancient Greece was never a country but instead a region with various city-states.

 - Ancient Greece is considered to be a civilization more so than a country or empire.

 - Ancient Greece flourished from 800 B.C.E. until 146 B.C.E.

-- The city-states of ancient Greece had different forms of governments such as king, oligarchies, and even democracy.
+- The city-states of ancient Greece had different forms of governments such as kings, oligarchies, and even democracies.